piqnt/polymatic/README.md

 #### Context

 Context is an object which can be accessed by all middlewares in an application.
-It can be used be to store game objects and state.
+It can be used be to store game entities and state.
 You can use any object as context.

 #### Events